 From a risk perspective the leadership potential of an organization is an important indicator of its credit risk as it influences strategy, execution and ultimately the ability and intention to fulfil financial obligations.
-In assessing leadership it is necessary to focus on four aspects: competence, depth, stability and risk orientation.
+In assessing leadership, it is necessary to focus on four aspects: competence, depth, stability and risk orientation.
 The Key Risk Indicators (KRIs) are shown below:

+•Experience in related and

+Track record of managing important assignments/ projects

+unrelated business

+- Consistency of Performance - Experience in managing downturns or significant changes such as mergers, restructuring, asset sale, closure etc.

+Depth

+- Extent of delegation of powers - Succession planning/presence of organisational back-ups for key organisational roles

+Stability

+- Career growth of key personnel in the organisation

+- Presence of leadership opportunities

+- Attrition at top and mid-management level

+- Labour Relations

+Risk Orientation

-Competence Depth Stability Risk Orientation Experience in related and unrelated business Track record of managing important assignments/ projects Consistency of Performance Experience in managing downturns or significant changes such as mergers, restructuring, asset sale, closure etc. Extent of delegation of powers Succession planning/presence of organisational back-ups for key organisational roles Career growth of key personnel in the organisation Presence of leadership opportunities Attrition at top and mid-management level Labour Relations Track record of pursuing projects beyond firm's resources, unrelated diversification, ambitious acquisitions Leverage and dividend policy Focus on short-term strategies as against long-term goals
+- Track record of pursuing projects beyond firm's resources, unrelated diversification, ambitious acquisitions - Leverage and dividend policy - Focus on short-term strategies as against long-term goals